milvus-io/milvus/docs/design_docs/proxy.md

   Proxy uses these dql message streams to send search requests.

-The Remove related operation is to delete the corresponding message stream object, but the stream is not immediately closed because maybe there are some data needs to be written into stream currently.
+The Remove related operation is to delete the corresponding message stream object, but the stream is not immediately closed because maybe there are some data that needs to be written into stream currently.

 ##### 6.6.3 channelsTimeTicker